Breast Implants in Plano, TX

 In April of 2005, an FDA advisory panel recommended allowing certain silicone gel breast implants to be returned to the market; however, women seeking these should be aware of the strict conditions required.
 Among these conditions is that only board certified plastic surgeons are allowed to insert these implants.

-The best implant type for you will be discussed at your consultation with Dr. Wilcox of the Plastic & Cosmetic Surgery Center of Texas.
+The best implant type for you will be discussed at your consultation with our board certified plastic surgeons of the Plastic & Cosmetic Surgery Center of Texas.

 Surface of Implants